Overweight and Obesity Prevention:

 What we can do as a community

-Obesity is more than simply an individual problem, it has become a community problem, driving up health care costs and decreasing productivity.
-Communities can play a huge role in improving the health of its members by increasing healthy choices through efforts like Complete Streets and Safe Routes to School, as well as increasing access to healthy foods in schools and in the community.
+Communities can play a big role in improving the health of its members by increasing healthy choices through efforts like Complete Streets and Safe Routes to School, as well as increasing access to healthy foods in schools and in the community.

-Find out what communities across Minnesota are doing through the Statewide Health Improvement Program.
+Find out what communities across Minnesota are doing through the Statewide Health Improvement Partnership (SHIP).